NZSpark/DirectBroking/README.md

+# DBroker, an Android App for the users of Direct Broking to trade stocks in New Zealand.
-# DBroker, a mobile app for the website: http://directbroking.co.nz .
+Implemented the most important features of the website: http://directbroking.co.nz .

 Full features are developed:
 * Show the stock trade information in one page.